Jack M. Barrack Hebrew Academy: Merion, 1956-2008

 In April 1956, Akiba purchased a 5.3 acre estate on North Highland Avenue in Merion Station, on the Main Line for $105,000.
 The property had once been part of a large estate called "Ashdale," which had been built by William Simpson, a 19th-century insurance entrepreneur.
-After Simpson's death in 1909, his family broke up the estate, and the McMenamin family purchased a 5.3 acre section on which they built a mansion that they named "Drake Linden Hall."
+After Simpson died in 1909, his family broke up the estate, and the McMenamin family purchased a 5.3 acre section on which they built a mansion that they named "Drake Linden Hall."
 After extensive renovations, the school dedicated its new foyer, classrooms, library, and science laboratory in December 1958.

 In 1967, Elie Wiesel spoke to Akiba's graduating class as the commencement speaker.

-From 1973 to 1975, Akiba's campus underwent an expansion process which included the construction of a new building, library and auditorium.
-Enrollment grew to 290 students in 1979.
+Philadelphia's Jewish population continued to grow in the western suburbs in the 1960s, and the city's Federation of Jewish Charities purchased a 22-acre campus at City Line Avenue and Haverford Road in 1971 from the Country Day School of the Sacred Heart at which the Jewish Y had previously leased space for its summer day camp.
+With both the Solomon Schechter Day School's and Akiba's enrollment growing, Federation considered relocating both schools to the campus.
+Rather than move, Akiba opted to expand and build at its Merion campus, and beginning in November 1974, Akiba's campus underwent an expansion process that included the construction of a new building, library, and auditorium.
+The $1.0 million project tripled the physical size of the facility adding 13 new classrooms and a gymnasium.
+The expansion enabled the middle school to return from classrooms at Adath Israel synagogue across the street back across North Highland Avenue, and allowed space for continued growth in enrollment.
+The building project was spearheaded by then-Akiba parent and Board vice president Seymour Kaplan who served as general contractor for the expansion and worked directly on-site.
+The new classrooms were opened for the fall 1975 semester.

+Enrollment grew to 290 students in 1979, and from 303 in 1990 to 357 students in 1991.